wojciech12/talk_java_2018_prometheus/README.rst

 The live-demo consists of a Spring 1.5 application and configured prometheus with grafana and alertmanager.
 To make it event easier, a request generator will let you stress the monitored endpoints with random errors and latency injections.
 Check the READMEs.

-If you find slides helpful, please give a LIKE to `my Linkedin post <https://www.linkedin.com/feed/update/urn:li:activity:6457577787816497152>`_.
+If you find slides helpful, please give a LIKE to `my Linkedin post <https://www.linkedin.com/feed/update/urn:li:activity:6457577787816497152>`_ about this talk.

 Related Work
 ============